 Well— I hope that some of these characters might be able to help students out when they come across unfamiliar words.
 These decoding strategies posters are here to replace Eagle Eye, Skippy Frog, Chunky Monkey and other out-dated reading strategy characters (often referred to as beanie baby strategies) who aren't backed by the research.

-The following strategies are designed to draw upon phonemic awareness skills, phonological skills, syllable division and the use of other phonics skills in order to effectively decode unknown words.
+The following strategies are designed to draw upon phonemic awareness skills, phonological skills, syllable division and the use of other phonics skills in order to effective decode unknown words.
 Rather than focusing on the whole word, they focus on word parts and the different sounds within a word.
 By characterising each strategy, they become fun ways to attack a tricky word.

 Leftie Lettie